GenomicDataInfrastructure/standard-operating-procedures/sops/european-level/GDI-SOP0007_sop-template-creation.md

 |:----------------|:----|:----|
 | ``2`` | After new SOP request has been deemed valid by the Operations Committee | OC/SDPC |

-Once the SOP request was accepted, it is time for the idea to be built from within GDI. **Depending on the relative importance of the SOP**, you may need to bring it forth in the shape of an **RFC**, to host a GDI-led discussion.
+Once the SOP request has been accepted, it is time for the idea to be built from within GDI. **Depending on the relative importance of the SOP**, you may need to bring it forth in the shape of an **RFC**, to host a GDI-led discussion.
 Follow the checklist below (_#!
 TODO: this list will be at the [RFC's README](https://github.com/GenomicDataInfrastructure/rfcs?tab=readme-ov-file#when-to-follow-this-process) at some point_) to decide the course of action:

 - **Impact on Multiple Nodes or Stakeholders:**
   - Does the SOP affect multiple GDI nodes or have the potential to influence operations across the network?